Masses of the conjectured H-dibaryon at different temperatures

 \section{Abstract}

-We present a lattice QCD determination of masses of the conjectured H-dibaryon $m_H$ at different temperatures.
-The simulation is performed on anisotropic lattice with $N_f=2+1$ flavours of Wilson fermion.
+We present a lattice QCD determination of masses of the conjectured H-dibaryon $m_H$ at nine different temperatures $T/T_c =0.24, 0.63, 0.76, 0.84, 0.95, 1.09, 1.27, 1.52, 1.90$.
+In the meantime, the masses of baryon $N$, $\Sigma$, $\Xi$ and $\Lambda$ at different temperatures are also computed.
+The simulation is performed on anisotropic lattice with $N_f=2+1$ flavours of clover fermion at quark mass which corresponds to $m_\pi=384(4) {\rm MeV} $.
 The thermal ensembles were provided by the FASTSUM collaboration and the zero temperature ensembles by the Hadspec collaboration.
-At the quark mass which corresponds to $m_\pi=384(4) {\rm MeV} $ at different temperatures, the mass differences $\Delta m = m_H - 2\,m_{\Lambda} $ of H-dibaryon and $\Lambda$ pair $\Lambda\Lambda$ are evaluated, the simulation shows that at low temperature, $\Delta m > 0$ which implies H-dibaryon is unstable against strong interaction, while at high temperature, $\Delta m < 0$.
+We also calculate the spectral density of the correlation function of those particles.
+The spectral density distributions show rich peak structure at the lowest temperature, while at intermediate temperatures, the mass values of those particles obtained by extrapolation method reflect a two-peak structure.
+While the spectral density for octet baryon becomes smooth at $T/T_c = 1.27, 1.52, 1.90$, the spectral density for H-dibaryon becoms smooth at $T/T_c = 1.90$.
+At $T/T_c =0.24 $, the mass difference of H-dibaryon and $\Lambda$ pair $\Delta m = m_H - 2\,m_{\Lambda} $ is estimated to be $\Delta m = -14.6(6.2) {\rm MeV}$ which suggests there exists a bound H-dibaryon state.